Gerard B.·August 21, 2025·7 min read

 Can Children on a Non-Lucrative Visa Access Public Services?

 Even though NLV holders don't contribute to Social Security, Spain still provides access for minors as a right.
-However, private insurance is required for all visa applicants and can serve as the primary coverage.
+However, private insurance is required for all applicants as the primary coverage.

 Spain non-lucrative visa to permanent residency